No-Knead Crusty Artisan Bread

 [Scroll down to see the full written recipe with no pictures.
 This is just a tutorial to give you an idea of what each step should look like.
 Hope it’s helpful!]

 In a large bowl, stir together your flour, salt and yeast.
 Make sure to use fresh, non-expired ingredients.
 Pour in warm water and gently stir until you’ve created a messy, shaggy dough that looks something like this (above).
+Do not over-work the dough.
 That’s it!

 Just cover the bowl tightly with plastic wrap and let it sit anywhere between 8-24 hours at room temperature.
 You want it to rise and “bubble” to the surface.
 I let this dough rise about 9 hours.